Golding Judaica Center, 19

 Between her earliest work on the women's movement and her most recent book on family policy, Professor Giele has explored the variations in women's roles across countries and within the United States in Women, Roles and Status in Eight Countries (1977), Women and the Future (1978), and Women and Work: the Continuing Struggle Worldwide (1993).
 In a number of articles and books she has also documented the changing life course patterns of women college graduates over the course of the 20th century and has edited or co-edited books on Women in the Middle Years (1982), Methods of Life Course Research (1998), and The Craft of Life Course Research (2009).

 As a result of working with policy experts at the Heller School, Professor Giele has learned how to use sociological knowledge to advance social change.
-In her own town of Wellesley, Massachusetts, she has taken a leadership role in two civic projects: the first to establish Neighborhood Conservation Districts (NCDs) in order to conserve local architecture and neighborhoods; and the second to establish a virtual retirement community, Wellesley at Home, which is part of the larger village movement occurring throughout the country to create caring communities that help seniors to remain in their own homes as long as possible.
+In her own town of Wellesley, Massachusetts, she has taken a leadership role in two civic projects: the first to establish Neighborhood Conservation Districts (NCDs) in order to conserve local architecture and neighborhoods; and the second to establish a virtual retirement community, Wellesley Neighbors (formerly Wellesley at Home), which is part of the larger village movement occurring throughout the country to create caring communities that help seniors to remain in their own homes as long as possible.

 Dr. Giele's next project is a guidebook on how to undertake and complete a PhD dissertation.
 In 2009-2010 she led the dissertation workshop of the Graduate Consortium of Women's Studies based at MIT.
 Over the course of her Heller career she has served on approximately 50 doctoral dissertation committees.